Regular patterns, substitudes, Feynman categories and operads: Hermida-type adjunctions and the main theorem

-\begin{blanko}{Two other subcategories of $\kat{RPat}$ equivalent to the category of operads.} Let us note that there are two other subcategories of $\kat{RPat}$ which are equivalent to the category of operads, given by the two other natural embeddings of $\Opd$ into $\Subst$: one takes an operad $P$ to its discrete pinning $\obj(P)\to P$, and the other takes $P$ to its full pinning $P_1 \to P$.
+\begin{blanko}{Two other subcategories of $\kat{RPat}$ equivalent to the category of operads.} Let us note that there are two other subcategories of $\kat{RPat}$ which are equivalent to the category of operads, given by the two other natural embeddings of $\Opd$ into $\Subst$: one takes an operad $P$ to its discrete pinning $\obj(P)\to P$---this is a $1$-functor only, as it is not defined on $2$-cells.
+The other embedding takes $P$ to its full pinning $P_1 \to P$ (this is a honest $2$-functor).

 The first corresponds to the subcategory of discrete substitudes, which in turn corresponds to the subcategory of regular patterns $\freesym C\to M$ for which $C$ is discrete.
 While this is obviously a stronger condition than the first Feynman-category condition, that of being a groupoid, on the other hand the second Feynman-category condition, $\freesym C \isopil M_{\operatorname{iso}}$ is not in general satisfied.
 Imposing this second condition on top of the discreteness condition gives the notion of discrete Feynman category, mentioned in \cite{Kaufmann-Ward:1312.1269} to be related to operads.
 More precisely this notion corresponds to operads in which there are no unary operations other than the identities (the locus of operads for which the groupoid-pinning and discrete-pinning embeddings coincide).
+(This embedding of the $1$-category of operads into regular patterns was also observed by Getzler~\cite{Getzler:0701767}.)

 The second embedding of operads into substitudes, endowing an operad $P$ with its full pinning $P_1 \to P$, has as essential image that of {\em normal} substitudes, namely those whose unary operations are precisely those coming from $C$.
 These can also be characterised as those for which the square constituting the unique substitude morphism to the terminal substitude $1 \to \mathrm{Comm}$ is a pullback: